 And the moment had come, plunging into Lise's thoughts.
-She knew that the battles they both struggled through were tough, and now there was a battle against her inner self, against him, to see if she would hold back like she always did.
+She knew that the battles they both struggled through were tough, and now there was a battle against herself, against him, to see if she would hold back like she always did.

-And then she finally found the courage to utter her response in a soft, quiet whisper, all while continuing to face the cliff, her backside facing the ninja.
+And then she finally found the courage to utter her response in a soft, quiet whisper, all while continuing to face the cliff, her backside to the ninja.

 "No, Hawk.
 There never was anything between us.
 We are just friends.
 Nothing more…"

 Silence again.
-Lise still dared to not turn back.
+Lise still dared not to turn.

 Lise only remained silent.
 She waited for Hawk to make his next move.
 But she had forgotten her own words, that Hawk was unpredictable.
-She never heard Hawk move a step, and felt as if he was standing right behind her, closely.
-But as soon as Lise finally turned around, she saw only the mountains in the distance, the wind blowing against the earth and the sky; no one was there behind her anymore.
+She never heard him move a step, and felt as if he was standing right behind her, closely.
+But as she finally turned around, she saw only the mountains in the distance, feeling the wind blowing against the earth and the sky; no one was there behind her anymore.
 Lise finally let go of her composure, slowly falling onto her knees and letting out all of her emotions on that cliff that looked down from the heavens.

 I don't write much romance or sad stories, but damn, I had to write this one down or else I would strangle myself.
 It was something that I thought that might have happened after Hawk's and Lise's ending.
-Don't get me wrong, I would like these two to be together, and I think they are perfect.
+It would be nice to see these two be together, and I think that they are perfect.
 But what of Jessica?
 I could write something about Hawk/Lise relationship developing and why Hawk would choose her over Jessica, but I'll leave that up to you guys.
-Please let me know what you think at my first try at romance.
 Until next time, take care.